Best Exterior House Paint Brands

 Looking for the Best Exterior House Paint from 2025?

-If you found this guide while searching for 2025 exterior paint recommendations, this 2026 update keeps the same homeowner-focused comparisons but reflects newer pricing, product positioning, and long-term coating considerations.
+If you found this guide while searching for 2025 exterior paint recommendations, this current update keeps the same homeowner-focused comparisons but reflects newer pricing, product positioning, and long-term coating considerations.
 The biggest takeaway is the same: the best choice depends on your surface, climate, prep work, and how long you want to avoid repainting.

 For surface-specific guidance, see our guides for aluminum siding painting, painting asbestos siding, Hardie Board siding, cedar siding, and Roof Shield Coating.

-Exterior Paint Pricing for 2026
+Exterior Paint Pricing Today

 This exterior paint buyer’s guide aims to simplify this process.
 Drawing on over 26 years of experience in the paint and permanent coatings industry, we offer practical, real-world advice on key considerations for choosing the best exterior paint for your property, including fair pricing and how to select the right contractor.
 The pricing information provided is based on our field experience, but keep in mind that costs can vary regionally.